brminnick/FacialRecognitionLogin/README.md

 ## Getting Started - iOS

-To launch this app on a physical iOS device, you must create a custom Provisioning Profile that uses an App Groups Entitlement.
+To launch this app on a physical iOS device, you must create a custom Provisioning Profile that the Keychain Entitlement.

 The Xamarin Developer docs have a walkthough to accomplish this: https://developer.xamarin.com/guides/ios/application_fundamentals/working-with-app-groups/